BearToCode/carta/README.md

 If you are using a plugin, look at its _readme_ for its customization.

-Markdown highlighting is done using **PrismJS**, [here](https://github.com/PrismJS/prism-themes) you can find some themes, but you can find more by searching online.
+Markdown highlighting is done using **Speed Highlight JS**, [here](https://github.com/speed-highlight/core/tree/main/src/themes) you can find more themes.

 You can find complete Markdown stylesheet online.
 For example [github-markdown-css](https://github.com/sindresorhus/github-markdown-css)(used in the demo), or [tailwind-typography](https://tailwindcss.com/docs/typography-plugin).